EnsoSargent23/EnsoSargent23/README.md

 **Interdisciplinary Project**
 *Hochschule Rhein-Waal (HSRW)* — Kamp-Lintfort, Germany

-As part of a team effort for a interdisciplinary project module, we developed an innovative collaborative project focusing on creative technology, interaction, and system integration:
+As part of a team effort for a interdisciplinary project module, we developed an innovative collaborative project focusing on immersive technology, interaction, and system integration:

 ### [WhisperingSight (Playing Card Recognition for the Blind)](https://github.com/EnsoSargent23/WhisperingSight)
 A user-centered assistive system designed to make physical card games accessible for individuals with visual impairments (such as retinal degeneration or tunnel vision).
 The system uses an **ESP32 microcontroller**, an **NFC module (PN532)** to read special tags on UNO cards, and a **DF Player module** to provide audio feedback, allowing users to recognize their cards and enjoy games independently.